 St. John the Divine in New York City, N.Y.

 Dan Matthews’ colorful preaching style makes him one of the Series’ perennial favorites.
 His journey in ordained ministry took him from the pulpits of Tennessee to New York City where he was rector of Trinity Church Wall Street for 17 years.
-Since 1972, Matthews’ work has been concentrated in larger, inner city parishes, but he has also been influential in bringing together faith groups and clergy through the Hallmark Television Channel, the Clergy Leadership Project, and the publication of Spirituality and Health, a national magazine.
+Since 1972, Matthews’ work has been concentrated in larger, inner-city parishes, but he has also been influential in bringing together faith groups and clergy through the Hallmark Television Channel, the Clergy Leadership Project, and the publication of Spirituality and Health, a national magazine.

-The Rev. Dorothy Wells
+The Rev. Rob Dewey

 Dr. Barbara Lundblad

-Union Theological Seminary in New York, N.Y.
+Joe R. Engle Professor Emerita of Preaching at Union Theological Seminary in New York, N.Y.

 Barbara Lundblad's brilliant and compassionate preaching has placed her in constant demand as a conference leader, a guest preacher, and a teacher of preaching across the country.
 Barbara says, “Preaching – both the deep engagement with biblical texts and the connection with the congregation – has always brought me joy.”
 She is the author of two books: Transforming the Stone: Preaching through Resistance to Change and Marking Time: Preaching Biblical Stories in Present Tense.